typelift/Swiftz/README.md

 2. Copy it to your project
 3. Add a build phase to copy frameworks, and add that swiftz to the list
 4. Add `--deep` to "Other Code Signing Flags"
+5. Check `Versions/A/Frameworks/` doesn't contain the Swift runtime (it will be duplicated with the App's copy of the runtime, causing a 4mb increase in file size)

 Implementation
 --------------